Caesar1971/Windows-10-11-Activator/README.md

 ***This is a MAS Script (Microsoft Activation Script)***

-**I DO NOT OWN THIS SCRIPT, THIS IS JUST HOWTO USE IT AND IT'S WAYS TO USE IT, IF YOU HAVE ANY ERRORS, YOU CAN SEND ME A SCREENSHOT***
+**I DO NOT OWN THIS SCRIPT, THIS IS JUST HOW TO USE IT AND IT'S WAYS TO USE IT, IF YOU HAVE ANY ERRORS, YOU CAN SEND ME A SCREENSHOT***